 There are public holidays throughout the year, normally around one per month.
 The main celebration is Semana Santa (Holy Week or Easter) - hotels are busier during this time so availability may be scarce.

-Most hotels will arrange transfers to nearby hotels, or to and from San José and Liberia if required.
-This can be more economical and less stressful than hiring a car.
+TRANSFERS: Most hotels will arrange transfers to nearby hotels, or to and from San José and Liberia if required.

 HEALTH & SAFETY